aaslamin/DFS/README.md

 <h4>Methods in the Response message</h4>
 <p><strong> ACK </strong> - the server acknowledges the committed transaction to the client or indicates a successful response to the client's NEW_TXN request.</p>
 <p><strong> ASK_RESEND </strong> - the server asks the client to resend a message for the given transaction whose sequence number is specified in the "message sequence number" field.
 This is in a way a "request" message, but it is send from the server to the client only in response to another message (such as a COMMIT request for which the server does not have all writes) and it will be sent over a socket opened by the client, so technically this is still a response message. </p>
 <p><strong> ERROR </strong> - the server reports an error to the client.
-The error code and the ID of the transaction that generated the error must be included in the appropriate fields in the message.</p>
+The error code and the ID of the transaction that generated the error is included in the appropriate fields in the message.</p>
 <h4>Error codes:</h4>
-<p>The following error codes are mandatory.
-You may implement more error codes, if you wish to enhance the client experience.</p>
 <ul><li><strong>201</strong> - Invalid transaction ID.
 Sent by the server if the client had sent a message that included an invalid transaction ID, i.e., a transaction ID that the server does not remember
 </li></ul>
 <ul><li><strong>202</strong> - Invalid operation.
 Sent by the server if the client attemtps to execute an invalid operation - i.e., write as part of a transaction that had been committed